yhassan-git-real/DataForge-ETL/DEPLOYMENT_README.md

-# Universal Excel Tool - Self-Contained Deployment
+# DataForge ETL - Self-Contained Deployment

 ## Overview
-This Universal Excel Tool has been configured for **self-contained deployment** on Windows x64 platforms.
+This DataForge ETL has been configured for **self-contained deployment** on Windows x64 platforms.
 This means the applications can run on any Windows machine without requiring .NET runtime installation.

 ## What's Changed